BartMassey/genuine-sieve/README.md

 sieve, the fastest of the Haskell "Genuine Sieves".

 To build these, just use the supplied Makefile by typing "make".
-You will need a recent GHC release (I'm using 7.4.1 currently), as well as my `parseargs` package, available from [Hackage](http://hackage.haskell.org/package/parseargs).
+You will need a recent GHC release (I'm using 8.2.2 currently), as well as my `parseargs` package, available from [Hackage](http://hackage.haskell.org/package/parseargs).

 To run, just run any of the built sieve programs.
 The output is the last prime and the number of primes up to some limit.
-The default limt of 2000000 seems about right, but you can specify another.
+The default limit of 2000000 seems about right, but you can specify another.
 You can also specify a limit option as an optimization to `massey-sieve` only, that causes it to go faster in this application.
 For `imperative-sieve`, you